Colombian culture

 LGBT

 Same-sex marriage is legal in Colombia, and same-sex couples are also allowed to adopt children.
 There are laws to protect LGBT rights and transgender people are allowed to change their gender in their ID documents.
 The most gay-friendly cities in Colombia are Bogotá, Cartagena, Medellín and Barranquilla.
-Bogotá, with Claudia López, even has a lesbian mayor who is open about her sexual orientation.
+Bogotá has a lesbian mayor (Claudia López) who is open about her sexual orientation.
 Nevertheless, Colombian LGBT often have a very difficult time in Colombia, not least because of macho culture and the influence of religion.
 Parents often think they have done something wrong in parenting if their child turns out to be gay.
 Then, when the whole family gets involved as well, it can be difficult to be accepted.
 This also has to do with the fact that they do not expect children to be born from these relationships.

 Good to know